ronnievsmith/firebase-auth/README.md

 ### Motivation

-Setting up all 6 types of authentication took me quite a while so I decided to create a template that I could use as a starting point for my Firebase v3 Web applications.
+Setting up all 6 types of authentication took me quite a while so I decided to create a template to use as a starting point for my Firebase v3 Web applications.
 It occurred to me that I could share this with other developers.

 ### Installation